HUPO Awards - 2023 recipients

 This career achievement award is designed to recognize early career researchers who have had an exceptional impact on the proteomics field and community.
 This impact can take the shape of publications, patents obtained, development of a commercial product, establishment of a course, training program, workshop or any other contributions or service to the field of proteomics.

-Sponsored by the HUPO Early Career Research (ECR) Initiative.
+Sponsored By: HUPO Early Career Researcher (ECR) Committee